Game 541: Navy derails Cincinnati late comeback attempt to triumph, 42-32

 Several first time Guest Game analysts to Game 541, Mike Pitch and Bob Brauer, along with some of our experienced GGAs Frank Lorito and Vince Gallo called it quits at halftime surrendering to the blistering heat from the sun in our upper deck seats.
 They went back to the comforts of tailgating where they could get a little shade and some cold drinks to keep cool.
 Veteran GGAs Steve Ciesla and George Lazarides along with his brother Nick and nephew Nick stuck it out as the descending sun didn’t feel as treacherous in the second half.
 We met back up with our friend Brian Donnelly and his girlfriend Laurie under the shade of the upper deck at the half.
 Laurie saw three people attended to who were overcome by the heat of the day.
 It was tough one.

-George’s niece, a plebe who plays on Navy’s lacrosse team, scored a goal in the game we attended a short while in the morning against Towson at Rip Miller Field.
+George’s niece, Marina (perfect name for navy woman), a plebe who plays on Navy’s lacrosse team, scored a goal in the game we attended a short while in the morning against Towson at Rip Miller Field.
 Also, Frank Lorito’s Cousin Nora and her husband Mike were on hand as their daughter who is also a plebe, will be member of the women’s tennis team.
 We’ll have to watch the spring schedules for a spring road trip to see both teams play.
 We hope to see them all at future tailgates in Annapolis.
 They all enjoyed themselves at Game 541!